 MG Pick – 14th hole 277 yards Par 4

 Named ‘Enigma’ and aptly too, where the River Blithe winds its way all the way down the left side and dares you take on the full length from its tall tee.
 If you can draw the ball around the corner and miss the water threat, a receptive green awaits and a certain birdie surely, maybe even better………..easier said than done though!

 The closing hole is of slightly less yardage, but turns a corner and travels uphill, the society guy chasing late points to win the day might fancy cutting the corner and trying to at least get very close to the green, a very well defended one though.

-19th hole – When it’s all over and you’ve hopefully conquered a lovely course with all of its quirks you must stick around to enjoy the convivial facilities, cosy club room and very English home cooked food whilst relaxing with a well earned pint.
-The Manor is probably the friendliest club we know, nothing is too much trouble.
+19th hole – When it’s all over and you’ve hopefully conquered a lovely course with all of its quirks you must stick around to enjoy the very friendly facilities, cosy club room and lovely home cooked food whilst relaxing with a well earned pint.
+Enjoy the special welcoming spirit that the on hand family team have created here, it is the friendliest club we know.

-Plus if you’ve been fortunate enough to play on a sunny spring day, grab a seat on the balcony and recount your triumphs and woes with a view to die for over practically the whole course and miles beyond, it’s a special spot.
+Plus if you’ve been fortunate enough to play on a sunny day, take your pint outside for a seat on the balcony and recount your triumphs and woes with a view to die for, over practically the whole course and miles beyond, it’s a special spot.

 Pro Shop – The Manor’s first full time professional Phil Cary has been here for two years now, revamping the club shop and marketing the club efficiently too, which has seen a big rise in society numbers.
 The club’s first junior academy, under Phil is just getting under way this year over on the practice ground, running alongside the first hole.
 Extra buggies are now available to hire.